Iron Maiden: Influence on other artists and the genre

 Journalist Geoff Barton says the band's music constituted an important passage between the classic heavy rock school during the 1960s and 1970s, based on rhythm and blues, and contemporary heavy metal, characterised by sub-genre diversification and stylistic eclecticism.
 Music journalist Götz Kühnemund said "Iron Maiden were (and still are) the inspiration for all the heavy metal bands we know today because they're an intrinsically heavy metal group.
 They're equally important for those who play power metal, speed, thrash, death, black, nu metal, metal core and hard rock – almost every genre."
 The journalist stated the band introduced a DIY approach to all rock music.
 According to Rock 'n Roll Fantasy Camp the style and attitude of Iron Maiden drummer Nicko McBrain has inspired generations of heavy-metal drummers that followed.
 Music writer, heavy metal expert and radio broadcaster Scott Penfold stated band's "influence on the genre is immeasurable, as they not only inspired subsequent generations of metal bands but also revolutionised live shows with their elaborate stage productions, further cementing their status as pioneers of heavy metal."
+Quentin Thane Singer of Forbes, claimed that "Dave Murray’s and Adrian Smith’s dueling guitar harmonies, galloping riffs and epic guitar solos have influenced nearly every significant band to come out of the metal genre since the mid ‘80s."